Embroidery for Beginners - Stitching Made Simple

 4. French Knot

-French knots are tiny knots that add texture and dimension to your embroidery.
-To create this stitch, bring the needle up through the fabric, wrap the thread around the needle a few times.
+French knots are small knots that add texture and dimension to your embroidery.
+To create this stitch, bring the needle up through the fabric, wrap the thread a few times, then insert the needle.
 And insert it back into the fabric near the starting point, holding the wraps in place.

 5. Satin Stitch